 This blog provides information for a general audience interested in animal behaviour.

-Tristram Wyatt: I am a zoologist based at the University of Oxford where I am a senior research associate and emeritus fellow of Kellogg College.
-My new book Animal Behaviour: a Very Short Introduction was published by OUP earlier in 2017.
+Tristram Wyatt: I am a zoologist based at the University of Oxford where I am a senior research fellow.
+I am also an emeritus fellow of Kellogg College, Oxford.
+My new book Animal Behaviour: a Very Short Introduction was published by OUP in 2017.

 My main research interest is in the evolution of pheromones (molecules used for chemical communication) and animal behaviour.
 The second edition of my book Pheromones and Animal Behavior, published by Cambridge University Press, won the Best Postgraduate Textbook Award of the Royal Society of Biology 2014.